Last Updated on Wednesday, 01 January 2014 09:18

 How to set up a Code of Conduct for Rugby

 I hope you realise this is a team thing.
 Your role as the coach is to bring it all together.
 Set a meeting, brain-storm some ideas, finalise and document it.
 I even made all the players sign the final document.
+For youth coaches thi will be different of course, here you are a more the Teacher that sets a standard.

 When I started with goalsetting exercises I found that some of the things that where said about goals would fit more in the Code of Conduct (like "Everybody should attend more training sessions").